knarula2099/video-captioning-demo/README.md

 - The app uses temporary files and directories for processing, which are automatically cleaned up
 - API calls may incur costs depending on your usage and the providers' pricing
 - Frame extraction interval can be adjusted to balance between detail and processing time
+- Environment variables can be set either through a `.env` file or directly in the terminal
 - YouTube downloads are saved temporarily and will be deleted when you clear the video or close the app